-Of all the products that end up at the heart of a lawsuit, I think most people would be surprised to find something as seemingly innocuous as talcum powder on the list.
-But there are currently hundreds of cases involving Johnson & Johnson and women who claim that they developed serious, sometimes fatal medical conditions, due to prolonged use of talcum powder.
+Of all the products to end up at the heart of a lawsuit, I think most people would be surprised to find something as seemingly harmless as talcum powder on the list.
+Unfortunately, there are currently hundreds of cases involving women who claim that they developed serious, sometimes fatal medical conditions, due to prolonged use of Johnson & Johnson talcum powder.

 Talcum Products: An Overview

-Derived from talc, a naturally-occurring combination of magnesium and silicon, the powder was first marketed to consumers as a product to combat diaper rash.
-Shortly after, it expanded to a variety of adult applications as well, based on its success at mitigating sweat and chafing.
-122 years later, its image and packaging has occasionally changed, but its moisture-wicking function remains the same.
+Derived from talc, a naturally-occurring combination of magnesium and silicon, the powder was first marketed as a way to fight diaper rash.
+Shortly after, it expanded to a variety of adult applications as well, based on its success at reducing sweat and chafing.
+Over a century later its image and packaging have occasionally changed, but its function remains the same.

 Which Products Are Involved?

 Johnson & Johnson's talc-based products come in a couple of styles, which are functionally the same but have different scents and are marketed to different demographics.
 Johnson's Baby Powder is still the go-to product for use in diapers, and is also a staple in many adults' hygiene rituals.
-In an attempt to create and sell to a market of adults who were not keen on so-called "baby products," Johnson & Johnson also created created Shower to Shower.
+In an attempt to create and sell to a market of adults who were not keen on so-called "baby products," Johnson & Johnson also marketed Shower to Shower talcum.

-Other companies also market talcum goods, but Johnson & Johnson is the primary focus of current legal action because of their long history with the product, as well as most epidemiological studies focusing on their goods.
-That may expand in the future, but at this time litigation is focused on Johnson & Johnson talcum, in its baby powder and Shower to Shower forms.
+Other companies also sell talcum goods, but Johnson & Johnson is the primary focus of current legal action because of their long history with powder, as well as most epidemiological studies focusing on their products.
+That might expand in the future, but at this time litigation is focused on Johnson & Johnson.

 The majority of the adult customer base for talc products is female.
 The powder has been lauded for decades as a way to combat itching, sweating, or odor in the intimate areas of a woman's body, especially in the humid southern states.
 Daily application into the underwear or onto a sanitary napkin was a regimen many women grew up with in households where their own mothers and grandmothers had done the same.

-Applied topically, talc particles are inert and not dangerous.
+Applied to the skin, talc particles are inert and not dangerous.
 They're great sweat-absorbers, and because the powder is usually perfumed, people say they enjoy the pleasant scent and cooling sensation of applying the product.
-The particles can't enter the body through the pores of the skin, and generally perspiration washes them off the body by day's end.
+The particles can't enter the body through the pores, and generally perspiration washes them off by day's end.
 What they don't catch, the next shower does.
-In that regard--use on the skin--talc performs fine, so long as you don't breathe too much of it in.
+In terms of use on the skin talc performs fine, so long as you don't inhale too much powder while applying it.

 How Big is This Problem?